-- 1. Be officially admitted to the program or declare their major within the first 12 credit hours of coursework at the District. - 2.
-Obtain and complete an application for graduation. - 3.
-Submit the completed form to the appropriate advisor or program director for review.
+- 2. Obtain and complete an application for graduation. - 3.
+Submit the completed form to the appropriate advisor or program director for review. - 4.
+Complete exit counseling at www.nslds.ed.gov (only for student loan recipients)

 Students are expected to follow the program outlined in the catalog in effect at the time of admission to the college.
 After an enrollment break of two or more years, students must follow the program requirements of the catalog at the time of re-enrollment.